s3yonsei/blocked_samples/README.md

 ##### 5-4-2.
 BCOZ

-The run below will generate a profile.coz file.
+The instructions below will generate a profile.coz file.
 Note that, as you run it repeatedly, the profile.coz will accumulate virtual speedup results, allowing you to see more causal profiling results.

 ```bash
 [Default run]